-Every single race of the 2019 F1 World Championship is being broadcast live into Australia, so you never have to miss a session.
-Here is what you need to know about how to watch an F1 live stream.
+Every race of the 2021 Formula 1 World Championship is being broadcast live into Australia, so you never have to miss a session.

-The rights to broadcast the Formula 1 Championship live through Australia are owned by Foxtel.
-Foxtel sub-leases the Sky Sports F1 live stream racing coverage, showing it through its Fox Sports channels.
-This includes the three practice sessions, the qualifying session and the race itself.
-The Fox Sports channels are available through Foxtel IQ, Foxtel Now and Kayo Sports, which we will compare shortly.
+The rights to broadcast a Formula 1 live stream through Australia are owned by Foxtel.
+It broadcasts the three practice sessions, qualifying and the race itself.
+The Fox Sports channels are available through Foxtel iQ, Foxtel Now and Kayo Sports.

-2. Foxtel Now is more of your stock standard F1 live stream experience.
-You have an app on your device, and through it you can access the channels you are subscribed to.
-Foxtel Now's price is impacted by the requirement to get additional non-sporting channels before you can access the desired sports channels.
-This may or may not be of benefit to your particular situation.
+Foxtel Now is more of your stock standard F1 live stream experience.
+You have an app on your device and can access the channels you are subscribed to through it.
+Foxtel Now's price is impacted by the additional non-sporting channels you need as part of your package.
+This bumps the cost up to $54/month.